sramazzina/hop-debezium/README.md

 to start SQL Server 2017, Zookeper, Kafka and Kafka Connect.

-## Create the SQL Server database for the sample
+## Create the SQL Server database to run the sample
-To initialize correctly a SQL Server database to run Debezium, I strongly suggest to use the [inventory.sql script](https://raw.githubusercontent.com/debezium/debezium-examples/master/sql-server-read-replica/debezium-sqlserver-init/inventory.sql)  you find in github [debezium-examples project](https://github.com/debezium/debezium-examples).
+To initialize a SQL Server database and run Debezium to get the changes, I strongly suggest to use the [inventory.sql script](https://raw.githubusercontent.com/debezium/debezium-examples/master/sql-server-read-replica/debezium-sqlserver-init/inventory.sql)  you find in github [debezium-examples project](https://github.com/debezium/debezium-examples).
 Feel free to open it on a SQL Server Management Studio sessoin and run it.
 As soon as the script's execution completes you will find a new test database named testDB that you can use for your samples.
+Further details on SQL Server configuration to properly run Debezium are found in the [documentation provided](https://debezium.io/documentation/reference/1.6/connectors/sqlserver.html) by the Debezium project.

 ## Configure the SQL Server Debezium connector to get all the CDC changes
 For a full overview on Debezium Connector for SQL Server configuration details, you can read the [documentation provided](https://debezium.io/documentation/reference/1.6/connectors/sqlserver.html) by the Debezium project.